 You may invest in land with friends.
 For example, there is a piece of land I bought for N500,000.
 The buy-in was N2,500,000, but a few friends came together and we split the cost.
 The plan is to sell off in a few years.

 You may also take advantage of land opportunities in your home town.
 Ask your parents to help you to identify land you can buy.
 They will know the “Omo Oniles” and can negotiate for you.
 Target areas that are close to business districts or main roads, in the hope of someday selling off to commercial entities.
 You may target growing residential areas as well.
-As people retire to those areas, the value of your property will rise.
+As people retire to those areas, the value of your real estate will rise.

-Learn more about property in my article.
+Learn more about real estate in my article.

 Before you invest on any platform, please do your due diligence and ask the following questions: